mahuntington/ec2postgres/README.md

 1. Click on instance id
 1. Note existence of "Elastic IP Address"
 1. Use this IP address instead of previous IP address.
+1. When reconnecting to the server via SSH, re-copy the connection string.
+The domain for your server changes when your server's IP changes to the Elastic IP

 ## Monitoring the app for downtime